sjwines/hourofai/forest/forest4.md

 - Watch the score increase and the ship say how much got uploaded.

 ~hint What if nothing uploads?
-If you arrive with 0 data, the ship will say “No data” and you’ll hear a thump. hint~
+If you arrive with 0 data, the ship will say “No data,” and you’ll hear a thump. hint~

 ## Drone Fact: Autonomy levels @showdialog
-Maritime drones can be teleoperated or semi-autonomous using simple rules (heuristics) like “collect, then upload, avoid danger.”
+Maritime drones can be teleoperated or semi-autonomous, utilizing simple rules (heuristics) such as “collect, then upload, avoid danger.”
 Next, you’ll start shaping those rules so your drone makes smarter choices on its own.

 ## {Finale}
 👏 Great, you can now keep track of how many data shards you have collected!